+The Foundation recognizes an allowance for credit losses for program-related investments (loans) to present the net amount expected to be collected as of the date of the statement of financial position.
+Such allowance is based on the credit losses expected to arise over the life of the program-related loans to recipients.
 The Foundation invests in projects that advance its philanthropic purposes.
 These program-related investments include low interest rate loans or loan guarantees as well as investments in partnerships and investment funds with proceeds to be expended by the recipients in furtherance of the Foundation's charitable purpose.
 Program-related investments are treated as qualifying distributions for tax reporting purposes in the year in which the funds are disbursed.
 Recoveries of invested amounts increase the Foundation's distributable amount for tax reporting purposes in the year in which the recoveries are received.
-Investments are monitored to determine net realizable value based on an evaluation of recoverability that utilizes experience and may reflect periodic adjustments to terms as deemed appropriate.
-Program-related investments are recorded when disbursed.
+The Foundation estimates an allowance for credit losses for each investment that reflects management's judgment at the time the investment is made.
+The Foundation reviews its allowance for credit losses on a regular basis for adequacy based on risk assessments and considering economic conditions and trends, and credit quality indicators, including past write-off experience and the level of past due loans.